Boosting Gesture Recognition with an Automatic Gesture Annotation Framework: Related Work

 Traditionally, manual annotation software has been employed to annotate gestures, with human annotators manually detecting the start and end points of each gesture.
 However, this process is time-consuming and requires significant labor.
 As a result, there has been growing interest in developing automatic annotation tools.
 While various fields have explored this idea (e.g.,~\cite{zhang2012review,ramanan2003automatic,duchenne2009automatic}), relatively fewer works have focused on gesture data specifically.
 One relevant work by Kratz et al.~\cite{Kratz2015Towards} presents preliminary research on automatically segmenting motion gestures tracked by IMUs.
 They suggest that by recognizing gesture execution phases from motion data, it might be possible to automatically identify the start and end points of gestures.
 However, their work primarily focuses on gesture localization and does not address gesture classification.
-More closely related to our work, Lenaga et al.\cite{Ienaga2022Semi} propose the use of an Active Learning (AL)\cite{settles2009active} framework to automatically detect sign language gesture occurrences in RGB videos.
+More closely related to our work, Lenaga et al.\cite{Ienaga2022Semi} propose the use of an Active Learning (AL)~\cite{ren2021survey} framework to automatically detect sign language gesture occurrences in RGB videos.
 Their approach requires manual annotation for only a small subset of the videos, benefiting researchers studying multimodal communication.
 However, their primary application area is sign language gestures in RGB videos, which predominantly focuses on spatial data.
-In contrast, our model focuses on temporal data for gesture annotation.
+In contrast, our framework focuses on temporal data for gesture annotation.
+Furthermore, our approach leverages a semi-supervised learning pipeline to enhance the performance of annotation, setting it apart from previous works.